anandijain/tinycnc/README.md

 * slot for belt tensioning is UX nightmare terrible mechanism
 * try 2 sets of linear bearings on Y see if deflection improves
 * redesign the rail holder parts so stepperx is on other side, the screws can actually be put in, and the rail actually gets fully surrounded, on the idler side, make a slotted section to more precisely control belt tension, also surround rail and make more rigid and so screws can actually be installed
+* cad changes for pen to be removable from the top
+* tof mount on z
+* redesign it to be a supported gantry
+* beam bending physics, work out the expected deflection given the mass of the z axis
+* make the pen holder way longer - requires making the z wider so that the pen can be taken out upwards